 A couple of years later, it actually became rather famous… 😉

 Vestmannaeyjar island map

-This handy interactive map shows the locations in the pictures above.
-You can also click on the icons, and zoom in for more details of the island itself.
+This handy interactive map shows the locations of the pictures above and the mainland across from Vestmannaeyjar.
+You can also zoom in for more details of the island itself.

 The Visit Vestmannaeyjar website offers more information about places to stay & things to do.

 This article was originally published as a NaturePic Challenge: pictures of epic nature with a specific theme, and places that will trigger a natural high.

 @ If you have any questions, let me know in the comment section below.
 I’d love to hear from you!
 Your questions, comments and suggestions can also be helpful for other readers.
 Thank you for sharing.

 Nancy Claus – Wilderness Coffee & Natural High